trongphuongpro/OpenCV-HOGSVM-wrapper/README.md

-## A wrapper for HOG-SVM based Object Detector in OpenCV 3
+## A wrapper for HOGSVM-based Object Detector in OpenCV 3